 Maik Krahl represents his generation’s current top of the German jazz trumpeter.
 His musical statements enrich me and let me look forward into a future of a whole genre, which will always exist.
 Big compliment!

-Born in 1991 in Bautzen, Maik Krahl started playing the trumpet at an early age of being just eight years old.
-After studying Jazz at the Carl Maria von Weber Hochschule in Dresden he started a Master of Music Jazz Improvising Artist at the Folkwang Universität der Künste Essen.
-His most influencing teachers were Till Brönner, Malte Burba and the American Jazz trumpet player Ryan Carniaux.
+Maik Krahl completed his jazz studies at Carl Maria von Weber Hochschule für Musik Dresden and also studied the Master of Music Jazz Improvising Artist at Folkwang University of the Arts in Essen.
+His most influencing teachers were Till Brönner, Malte Burba and the American jazz trumpet player Ryan Carniaux.

 Concerts brought him to Greece, Guinea-Bissau, Canada, Croatia, Lithuania, Austria, Senegal, and the US.
 Traveling the world allowed him to work with musicians like John Clayton, Kurt Elling, Herb Geller, Benny Green, Jeff Hamilton, Ingrid Jensen, John Ruocco, and Jiggs Whigham.

-Besides working as an artist, Maik Krahl teaches trumpet at the Offene Jazz Haus Schule in Cologne.
+Besides working as an artist, Maik Krahl teaches trumpet at Offene Jazz Haus Schule in Cologne.